44-566-Machine-Learning-S24/ml-s24-project-Pchristy03/README.md

 ```
 Those values stand for the date of the transaction and the average customer spending on a given day.

-The results were ver promising from both the test set and the training set!
+The results were very promising from both the test set and the training set!
 The training set received an accuracy score of 0.83 while the test set got a score of 0.84.
 This is good in two ways.
 It shows that the model is not overfit and that its correct over 80% of the time when predicting what category the expenditure may be in!

 --